Ecuador, first stop on Pope tour, highlights environment exhortation

 "ENVIRONMENTAL CRISIS"

-Ecuador is perhaps best-known for its Galapagos Islands, around a thousand kilometers (620 miles) off the Pacific Coast.
+Ecuador is perhaps best-known for its Galapagos Islands, around a thousand kilometres (620 miles) off the Pacific Coast.

 Darwin investigated the islands' natural history and geology in the 1830s and used his notes to lay the foundations of evolutionary biology in the "Origin of Species."